 Hygge Homestead for Kids

-In our upcoming book, Homestead Holidays, we have an entire section dedicated to the importance of establishing good bed and bath-time rituals for young children.
-(Look for information on how you can learn about the books release – plus sweet deals and discounts – at the end of this article.)
+I feel strongly about the importance of establishing good bed and bath-time rituals for young children.
 As they grow into older children, these calming, consistent rituals create a healthy awareness of health and well-being.

 If you have yet to get into the habit nightly baths and reading time with your children, this is a wonderful place to start with hygge for your homestead kids.
 Here are some nightly rituals to consider: